 Since liquid doesn’t cook out and evaporate in a pressure cooker like it does on stove-top, more liquid remains in the chili.
 I actually don’t mind our chili to be a little soupier but I do add less liquid when I make it in a pressure cooker.

 Do not try to get rid of all liquids though.
 A pressure cooker has to have at least 1 cup of thin liquid to cook the food.
 So I’ve cut down beef stock to 1/2 cup.
-Combined with juices from sauteing meet and vegetables and juice in canned tomatoes, 1/2 cup of beef stock is enough to cook the chili in the Instant Pot.
+Combined with juices from sautéing meet and vegetables and juice in canned tomatoes, 1/2 cup of beef stock is enough to cook the chili in the Instant Pot.

+Release the pressure.
 Let the pressure cooker do a natural release for about 10 minutes and then carefully do a quick release.

 Some pressure cookers have many preset cook time settings.
 Those may include buttons like “soup/broth,” “meat/stew,” “bean/chili,” and many others.
 These settings are recommended times and level of pressure for cooking different types of food.